 Our CAT7 Ethernet cables are directional in design with regards to how the overall braided shield is terminated on each end of the cable and connectors.
 So impressed with the performance and low noise floor of ourdirectional Analog RCA cables, we're using the same engineering design principal with our Vivace CAT7 Ethernet cables too.
-The concept is to attach the overall braided shield within the cable to the shell of the RJ-45 Connector on the source/sending end of the cable assembly.
-We then float (detach) the shield on the receiving/destination end of the cable and connector shell.
-This design creates a cable assembly that allows a drain point for RFI/EMI noise & interference without the added risk of tying dis-similar chassis ground potentials together between say, an Internet router and a music streamer or server.
-In many cases, a user’s router and their stereo gear will be connected to different power outlets and even entirely different A/C circuits within the home.
-In these cases, if the overall shield is terminated to the connector shells/bodies on both ends of the cable, there's a possibility that doing so would introduce ground hum or ground loops into the signal path by tying two different ground potentials together across this link.
-Do you like ground hum or ground loops in a stereo system?...I know I don't!
-By terminating the shield to the metal connector body on the sending end (in this scenario the router) and floating it on the opposite end (in this scenario a streamer or music server) the shield acts as a barrier to EMI/RFI and as a drain to shed noise and leave it at the router ground point.
+The concept is to attach the overall braided shield within the cable to the shell of the RJ-45 Connector on the "upstream" source end of the cable assembly only.
+We then float (detach) the shield on the "downstream" destination end of the cable and connector shell.
+In other words, there isn't continuity between the two metallic connector shells on either end of the assembled cable.
+This design creates an "upstream" drain point for RFI/EMI noise & interference without the added risk of tying dis-similar chassis ground potentials together between say, an Internet router and a music streamer or server.
+In many cases, a user’s router and their stereo gear will be connected to different power outlets or even entirely different A/C circuits within the home.
+In these cases, if the overall shield is terminated to the connector shells/bodies on both ends of the cable, there's a possibility that doing so would introduce ground hum, ground loops or other anomalies into the signal path by tying two different ground potentials together across this link.
+By terminating the shield to the metal connector body on the upstream end only (in this scenario the router) and floating it on the downstream end (in this scenario a streamer or music server) the shield acts as a barrier to EMI/RFI along the entire cable length and as a drain to shed noise and leave it at the router ground point.

-When you install the Vivace CAT7 Ethernet cables into your system, align the cable with the Avanti Audio logo "arrow" pointing from your source (router/switch) to receiving end (streamer or server) of your equipment for best performance.
+When you install the Vivace CAT7 Ethernet cables into your system, align the cable with the Avanti Audio logo "arrow" pointing from your "upstream"source device (e.g., router/switch) to your "downstream" destination device (e.g., streamer or server) for best performance.

 Our Ethernet cables are directional in design.
-Simply align the Avanti Audio logo on the cables with the "arrow" originating from your Source to your input.
-E.g., Source (output) ---> Receiving (input) --or-- Internet Router/Switch LAN port ---> LAN port on Streamer, Server, etc.
+Simply align the Avanti Audio logo on the cables with the "arrow" originating from your "upstream" source device toward your"downstream "destination device.
+E.g., Internet Router/Switch LAN port ---> LAN port on Streamer, Server, etc.